justingrant94/Project/README.md

 https://excalidraw.com/#json=XlkZCNJ4gu3N2D2oDLYqb,rOFVjY0Y1bjnCeZWcixJmQ

-**Day 2:** I created the grid in Javascript which was quite straight forward as I referred to the notes that I had made previously in class, as I also knew the width and row I had to create a variable for that too.
+**Day 2:** I created the grid in JavaScript which was quite straight forward as I referred to the notes that I had made previously in class, as I also knew the width and row I had to create a variable for that too.

 **Day 3:** I then realised my wireframe/plan wasn't well thought through as I needed to alternate between the two counters which I did research for and there were resources online which made this do-able.